A team-by-team look at L-L League Section 1 boys soccer

 Returning players: Ben Ammon, Jase Colino, Zach Antesberger, Devin Schmidt, Brady King, Dylan Luong, Ben Singizwa, Justin Reinhart, Jack Tankesley, Matthew Roth

-Outlook: Last season's experience as L-L runner-up, District 3 semifinalist and state qualifier should help.
+Outlook: Last season's experience as L-L runner-up, District Three semifinalist and state qualifier should help.
 Although nine seniors are gone, expectations remain high.
 The Black Knights are a league championship contender.

 Manheim Township